arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/wml-byom-onboarding.md

 ## `watsonx.ai` BYOM onboarding request on public cloud

 1. The service name: ...
-1. The hidden model name: ... (something like `ibm/granite-20b-code-base-v1`)
+1. The hidden model name: ... (something like `ibm/granite-20b-code-base-v1`) (note that these models need to be deployed to the GPU cluster separately)
 1. The APIs being used: (select only those that you require)
     - [ ] text/generation
     - [ ] text/generation_stream
 1. The service ids per environment: (these service ids must be members of your spaces)
-    - Dev: ?
     - QA (staging): ?
     - Prod (us-south): ?
     - Prod (eu-de): ?